 Unless you’ve been living under a rock, there’s a hot topic this year called the coronavirus.
 Chances are, it has already impacted your life or those around you in one way or another.
 Due to the rapid expansion of this virus around the globe, many folks have all kinds of questions about it.

 One thing worth noting before we get into all the statistics and information about the coronavirus is the information presented in this guide is based on the latest available details at the time of production.
-Since the 2019 version of the coronavirus is rapidly expanding, we’re sure medical teams around the globe will learn more about it.
+Since the 2019 version of the coronavirus is rapidly expanding, we’re sure medical teams around the globe will learn more about it as time moves on.
 In turn, data presented in this presentation should be considered estimates which could change with time as we all learn more about this virus.

-Before we get into things, we wanted to provide you with a quick look ahead at everything we’ll cover in our guide about the odds of the coronavirus.
+Before we get into things, we wanted to provide you with a quick look ahead at everything we’ll cover in our guide about the odds of the coronavirus impacting your life.
 To get the most out of this page, we’d suggest you read it all.
 However, you can click on any of the section titles below if you’d prefer to skip ahead to one of them immediately.

 - What Is Coronavirus?